HtmMhmd/face_recognizer/README.md

 - [Verify](Verify/): Verification logic for comparing face embeddings
 - [drowsiness](drowsiness/): Likely contains drowsiness detection algorithms

-## Additional Components
+## Model Information
-- __pycache__: Contains compiled Python bytecode
-- .vscode: Visual Studio Code configuration settings
-- .gitignore: Specifies files to be ignored by Git

 The system uses OpenCV's Haar cascade classifier for face detection and a FaceNet model that generates 512-dimensional embeddings for face recognition.
 It's deployed as two Docker containers: one for face recognition and one for the database service.

-## Model Information

-The system uses a cascade classifier for face detection, located in faces.xml.
-For face recognition, it employs a TFLite model to generate 512-dimensional face embeddings.

 ## Database Structure